Dobbins Air Force Base

-A deployment to Spangdahlem was made in August 1985, together with F-4D sister unit 160th TFS Alabama ANG, under the name of "Coronet Meteor".
+A deployment to Spangdahlem Air Base was made in August 1985, together with F-4D sister unit 160th TFS Alabama ANG, under the name of "Coronet Meteor".

 The F-4Ds were transferred in 1986 to the Kansas ANG and few to the 121st TFS District of Colombia ANG.